-Martin Knight is the proud proprietor of M Knight and Sons, those sons being Shane and Steven, who have worked with their father for the last six years.
+Martin Knight is the proud proprietor of M Knight and Sons, those sons being Shane and Steven, who have worked with their father for the last nine years.

 Martin is more of an artisan, engineer and creative problem-solver than a jobbing builder.
 He learned the craft of restoring historic medieval and Tudor buildings whilst working for a company called ‘Thimbal Craft Industries’ back in the 1980’s.
 Through that company, he was involved in restoration projects for local councils and English Heritage, together with wealthy private individuals’ homes.